rajvishah/gpuga/README.md

+*-----------------------------------------------*
+This is an untested archieved code that is related to parts of my work on GPU accelerated Genetic Algorithms.

+Rajvi Shah, P J Narayanan, Kishore Kothapalli, "GPU-accelerated Genetic Algorithms",
+Workshop on Parallel Architectures for Bio-inspired Algorithms, in conjunction with Conference on Parallel Architectures and Compilation Techniques (PACT Workshop), 2010, Vienna, Austria.

+Over the last few months I have received multiple requests for the code but I could not find the final working copy of the code that I had used for the paper.
+I am publishing an older version of the code that I could fine AS IS, UNTESTED and WITHOUT ANY WARRANTY.
+If you find the code useful, please cite our paper.

+@INPROCEEDINGS{,
+	AUTHOR       = "Rajvi Shah, P J Narayanan, Kishore Kothapalli", TITLE        = "GPU-Accelerated Genetic Algorithms",
+	BOOKTITLE    = "Workshop on Parallel Architectures for Bio-ispired Algorithms in conunction with Parallel Architectures and Compilation Techniques (PACT Workshop)", YEAR         = "2010",
+	PAGES        = "27--34",
+}

+The code was tested on old Tesla GPUs many years ago and haven't been tested/used since.
+Please understand that I will not be able to provide much help.

+I would be glad if anyone wants to extend this code.

+Rajvi Shah
+rajvi.shah@research.iiit.ac.in
+rajvi.a.shah@gmail.com
+*-----------------------------------------------*

 The following files compose the essentials of a simple genetic algorithms

 1. ga_defs.h 		: includes all typedefs, structures and enum definitions